One of our Ottery St Mary experts Jo Morse tells us some of her top gardening tips for the month of August.

 You’ve put the effort into growing vegetables – don’t neglect to pick it and eat it!
 In August you should be enjoying beans, courgettes (pick them before they turn into marrows), salad leaves and potentially your maincrop potatoes.

 Summer fruit like raspberries, strawberries, blackberries, blueberries and early apples can be enjoyed for your al fresco meals – there’s nothing quite like the taste of fruit freshly picked.

-You may see discolouration in the bottom of the birdbath – often this is algae which is not good for the birds.
-Ideally clean the birdbath two or three times a week – some people like to use white or apple cider vinegar in a solution (eg one part vinegar to nine parts water).
+You may see discoloration in the bottom of the birdbath – often this is algae which is not good for the birds.
+Ideally, clean the birdbath two or three times a week – some people like to use white or apple cider vinegar in a solution (eg one part vinegar to nine parts water).
 If the algae doesn’t shift you can leave the solution to soak before rinsing thoroughly with a watering can or hosepipe.